jayadamsmorgan/Yatoro/THEMING.md

 If this directory doesn't exist Yatoro will create it on startup and put the default one in there.

+So you can check the default config for the reference once it's created.

 ## Color

 `Color` is a string property, which could be represented in theme config file: